Skip to main content

 Management lesson: Commercial value

-Once upon a time, in a wealthy city, there was a famous art institute.
-This art institute was the best and the biggest in the state.
-Art students from all over the nation wanted to be accepted into this institute.
+Once upon a time, in a wealthy city, there was a renowned art institute.
+This prestigious art institute was the best and the biggest in the state.
 This institute catered to the academic needs of various budding artists.
+This institute had a rich history of artistic success and culture.
+Art enthusiasts from all over the nation wanted to be accepted into this institute and would dream of becoming world class artists.

 This prestigious art institute had a long standing tradition.
-Every year in the beginning of spring, this institute would arrange an art festival, where the pupils had the opportunity to showcase their talent.
-This art festival was unique and showed the great talents of the students.
+Every year in the beginning of spring, this institute would arrange an art festival.
+Art lovers would eagerly wait for this festival to witness the magnificent artwork.
+This art festival was nothing like any other festival in the city.
+In this unique festival the pupils would get the opportunity to showcase their talent.
+Students would prepare fantastic art projects and these would be displayed at the art festival.
 Renowned artists from all over the world would visit this festival.
-Students whose work was featured in the art festival would get job opportunities.
-The success of the art festival would improve the reputation of the art institute as well as provide a platform for art students display their work to the wider audiences.
+Students whose work was featured in the art festival would get various opportunities to work with established artists.
+The success of the art festival would improve the recognition of the art institute.
+It would also provide a platform for art students display their work to a wider audiences.

-This art festival started gaining popularity among the masses.
-Irrespective of their profession, qualification, or interest, people started flocking to this festival.
-Visit to the art festival made a buzz on social media.
-Actors, singers, influencers, and many more started to visit the festival.
+Over the years, this art festival started gaining popularity among the masses.
+Irrespective of their profession, qualification, or interest, people started flocking to this festival; it became a trend.
+This was a boon as well as a bane.
+With more visitors, the buzz of the art festival started growing.
+With more visitors, the nearby businesses started growing.
+However, visit to the art festival became a phenomenon on social media.
+Actors, singers, influencers, and many "popular celebrities" started to visit the festival.
 Some artists started performing at the festival.
+Even more visitors started arriving at the art festival to see the artists' performances.
+The crowd at the art gallery of the festival started reducing.

-However, the things started changing.
-Big companies found a huge opportunity to promote themselves in this festival.
-These companies paid a huge amount to grab a spot at this festival.
-Their spots may or may not have an artwork, but tge spot would carry the brand's name.
-Some companies would sponsor some art project to showcase their name in the festival.
+Slowly the things started changing.
+Big companies identified a huge opportunity to promote themselves in this festival.
+They planned to snatch the attention from the art to their own promotions.
+These companies paid a huge amount to grab a spotlight at this festival.
+Their spots may or may not have an artwork, but the spot would carry the brand's name.
+Some companies would sponsor some art project only to showcase their name in the festival.
 Most of the sponsored projects would have a mediocre artwork at the display.
 Soon after, there were more big company projects than the students' art projects.
-Students original projects started getting sidelined and sponsored projects took the centerstage.
+Students original projects started getting side-lined and sponsored projects took the centre stage.
+The art institute wholeheartedly accepted the sponsors and performing artists, since they were generating more revenue than the art itself.

-Now, the art festival was dull.
-It had commercial value but not art.
-The art at the display was lackluster and soulless.
+Now, the art festival was dull and lifeless.
+It has a huge commercial value but not art.
+The art at the display is lacklustre and soulless.
+Artwork is created to fit the brand's image rather than its artistic significance.
 Still the festival goes on and creates millions of impressions.
-Only that artlovers get replaced by the influencer zombies.
+The difference is that art is replaced with a product and art lovers got replaced with the influencer zombies.

 The management lessons we learn from this story: